pavel-voronin/pz-polyglot/README.md

 2. Unpack the archive.
 3. Run the executable file.
 No installation required.

+## How to run from code

+1. git clone
+2. install JDK
+3. run `./gradlew run`

 ## Help me with...

 - Testing, especially on macOS and Linux with PZ installed